newsdev/driveshaft/reference.md

 {"status": "error", "error": "File not found: ******"}
 ```

-All endpoints also respond to `GET` requests, for use with bookmarklets.
+All endpoints also respond to `GET` requests, for ease of use with bookmarklets.

 The `versions` endpoint returns an array of objects in the following format: